watsonfellowship/watson-51/_fellows/chichi-odo.md

 ---

-For my project, I having conversations with athletes, coaches, and sports psychologists around the world to learn from their experiences and get their perspectives on mental health in sport.
+For my project, I had conversations with athletes, coaches, and sports psychologists around the world to learn from their experiences and get their perspectives on mental health in sport.